 In response to online publishers’ demands, Google introduced AdWords in 2000.
 As per a study, the AdWords program witnessed “widespread adoption by over 350 businesses” in just one month after its inception.
 One of the greatest kept secrets on the internet, according to a different user, is the AdWords program.

 The result of this was the enormous expansion of the social media advertising industry.
-Facebook advertisements hold a 23.6% share of global digital ad revenue, making it the second largest player in the digital advertisements category behind Google.
+With the history of Facebook advertising, it now holds a 23.6% share of global digital ad revenue, making it the second largest player in the digital advertisements category behind Google.

 Mobile marketing from 2003 until the present